jtai56/startup/README.md

 [My Notes](notes.md)

 A brief description of the application here.
+This change was on github.

 > [!NOTE]